 The same phenomenon can be found in many aspects of FIFA as well.
 For instance, a match may have an extremely high or low goal ratio or passing accuracy in a certain period.
 But chances are that its overall passing accuracy will regress toward the mean of all matches over 90 minutes.

-What Arlington69 has done here is essentially to pick out all those matches where the passing accuracy was extreme in either direction in the 1st half and observe the inevitable: That the passing accuracy in most cases regressed toward the mean (became normal) when looking at the full 90 minute time span.
+What Arlington69 has done here is essentially to pick out all those matches where the passing accuracy was extreme in the 1st half and compare the passing accuracy in the two halves in those matches.
+And not surprisingly, he observes that the passing accuracy in most cases regressed toward the mean during the 2nd half.

 Arlington69 demonstrates that there are performance swings, which hardly ever was in question.
-And obviously, that observation alone doesn’t deliver any new answers to why performance swings occur or why people – like Arlington69 – believe that they are invoked deliberately.
-So, in respect to generating new knowledge, this study is of limited value.
+And obviously, that observation alone doesn’t deliver any new answers to why performance swings occur or why some people believe that they are invoked deliberately.
+So, in respect to generating new knowledge, this study is of absolutely no value.

 As much as we appreciate people generating new knowledge about FIFA through statistics, we find Arlington69’s approach to be counterproductive.
 A lot of people have pointed out problems in his methods.
 Failure to consider regression toward the mean, inadequate sample sizes and sampling bias are just some of the problems that have been pointed out repeatedly.